HILDA examines how Australians are balancing work and home

 Workers in the mainland capital cities now spend an average of almost 66 minutes travelling to and from work each day.
 Sydneysiders have consistently fared the worst, with the longest average daily commutes for the duration of the survey.

-Melbourne Institute: Applied Economic and Social Research academic Dr Inga Lass – the report’s co-author – said this is having broader impacts on Australians.
+Melbourne Institute of Applied Economic and Social Research academic Dr Inga Lass – the report’s co-author – said this is having broader impacts on Australians.

 “Workers with long commutes proved to be less satisfied with their working hours, work-life balance and even pay, and they are more likely to look for a new job than workers with short commutes,” Dr Lass said.